Cooper Trembath

 Cooper Trembath (born 17 October 2005) is a professional Australian rules footballer who plays for the North Melbourne Football Club in the Australian Football League (AFL).

 Junior and VFL career

+Growing up, Trembath played junior football for Park Orchards Sharks in the Yarra Junior Football League.

-Trembath played for the Eastern Ranges in the Talent League.
-He also played a game for VFL club Frankston.
+Trembath played for the Eastern Ranges in the Talent League in his junior year.
+He also played a game for Victorian Football League (VFL) club Frankston.
 He averaged over 13 disposals as a tall defender.
-After going undrafted, Trembath signed with North Melbourne in the VFL, he also played for local club Blackburn in Eastern Football League.
-Growing up he played junior football for Park Orchards Sharks in the Yarra Junior Football League.
-He attended Whitefriars College and played football for the school.
+After going undrafted, Trembath signed with North Melbourne in the VFL.
+He also played for local club Blackburn in the Eastern Football League.

 AFL career

 Trembath was selected by North Melbourne with pick 10 of the 2025 mid-season rookie draft.
 He made his debut in round 22 of the 2025 AFL season against the Greater Western Sydney Giants.
-He kicked three goals in his first match.
+He kicked three goals in each his first four matches, becoming the first player since the 1990s to do so.

+In round 4 of the 2026 AFL season, Trembath kicked three goals from 11 disposals, as well as playing a backup ruck role in a comeback win, to receive a nomination for the 2026 AFL Rising Star award.
+He signed a three-year contract extension with North Melbourne in April 2026.

+At the end of the 2026 season, Trembath was named as the ruck for the 2026 22 Under 22 team.

+Personal life

+Trembath is of Mauritian descent via his mother's side of the family.
+He attended school at Whitefriars College and played football for the school.

+Statistics

+Updated to the end of the 2026 season.